martingui/crispr_competition_coevolution/phage_pipeline/README.md

 * **Protospacer_length** = The lenght of sequence concidered to be a protospacer without the lenght of the PAM.

+### Escape_regions.R

+Uses the output of get_PAM.py to produce a file with the positions of all PAMS: PAM_positions.csv

 ### requirements_py-env.txt

 File used by the script `00_create_py_env.sh`